JaneliaSciComp/SongExplorer/README.md

 hyperparameter, first choose how many folds you want to partition your ground-truth data into using `k-fold`.
 More folds permit characterizing the variance better, but take longer to train and also result in fewer annotations to measure the accuracy.
+Unlike `Omit Some` in [Measuring Generalization](#measuring-generalization) above, the partitions here group individual annotations, as opposed to entire recordings.
 Ensure that you have at least 10 annotations for each label in the validation set if using many folds.
 Then set the hyperparameter of interest to the first value you want to optimize and use the name of the hyperparameter and it's value as the `Logs Folder` (e.g. "mb64" for a mini-batch size of 64).
 Suffix any additional hyperparameters of interest using underscores (e.g.  "mb64_ks129_fm64" for a kernel size of 129 and 64 feature maps).
 If your model is small, use `models_per_job` in "configuration.py" to train multiple folds on a GPU.
 Click the `X-Validate` button and then `DoIt!`.
 One classifier will be trained for each fold, using it as the validation set and the remaining folds for training.
 Separate files and subdirectories are created in the `Logs Folder` that are suffixed by the fold number and the letter "k".
 Plot training curves with the `Accuracy` button, as before.
 Repeat the above procedure for each of remaining hyperparameter values you want to try (e.g.  "mb128_ks129_fm64", "mb256_ks129_fm64", etc.).
 Then use the `Compare` button to create a figure of the cross-validation data over the hyperparameter values, specifying for the `Logs Folder` the independent variable (e.g. "mb") suffixed with the fixed